JayArrowz/ShardWorker/README.md

 There is no hard ceiling on `TotalShards`.
 Values in the tens of thousands are practical.

+> **Shards are buckets, not items.** `TotalShards` does not need to grow as your data grows.
+With `TotalShards = 30` and 100 million users, each shard simply processes ~3.3 million users.
+Shards get busier over time — they do not multiply.
+Size `TotalShards` for the maximum number of instances you ever want to run, not for the number of rows in your table.

 ### Instance count

 Each instance independently competes for unclaimed shards.
 Adding instances automatically redistributes ownership — no coordination layer is needed.
 Instances that die release their shards via lock expiry; instances that restart reclaim shards on the next acquire cycle.